Today's Articles

 John Robert Thompson Jr. was born and raised in Washington, D.C.
 As a child, his mother insisted on sending him to Catholic schools for educational opportunities and academic challenges.
 At Archbishop Carroll High School, Thompson emerged as a standout basketball center, playing in three consecutive City Championship games (1958–60).

 After graduating from Archbishop Carroll, Thompson attended Providence College, where he played on the 1963 NIT Championship team.
-He was part of the first Providence NCAA tournament team in his senior year in 1964 when he received an honorable mention from the Associated Press for its All-American team.
+In his senior year in 1964, he was part of the first Providence NCAA tournament team and received an honorable mention from the Associated Press for its All-American team.

 He was drafted in the third round in 1964 and played two years in the National Basketball Association (NBA) for the Boston Celtics from 1964 to 1966; he backed up Bill Russell, the Celtic's star center, en route to two championships.
 Before retiring as a player in 1966, Thompson was selected by the Chicago Bulls in that year's expansion draft.
 Thompson was the head coach at St. Anthony High School in Washington, D.C., from 1966 to 1972, racking up a 122–28 record.
 After coaching St. Anthony, Thompson was hired to become the head coach of the men's basketball team at Georgetown University, where he spent the remainder of his hall-of-fame career.